 Its most western completed segment, known as the Lititz-Warwick Trailway, traverses both urban and rural landscapes in the community of Lititz.
 It passes two restored 18th century buildings and includes signage explaining their history.

-Farther east, the rail-trail’s newest piece, which opened in 2015, begins off Fulton Street in Akron.
+Farther east, the rail-trail begins off Fulton Street in Akron.
 For just over a mile, the paved trail continues northeast primarily through residential neighborhoods and includes a lighted pedestrian tunnel under Route 272 (7th Street).
 On its eastern end, at Parkview Heights Road, it seamlessly connects to the next segment of the rail-trail in neighboring Ephrata.

 Once known as the Ephrata Linear Park Trail, this eastern segment was renamed in 2013 as the Major Richard D. Winters Memorial Trail in honor of a decorated World War II veteran and hometown hero.
 Dick Winters was featured in the book, Band of Brothers, by historian Stephen Ambrose, and portrayed in a TV miniseries of the same name.
 Ephrata was his boyhood home and he was buried here in 2011.
 The well-developed, paved pathway through downtown Ephrata runs for a mile and offers lighting, benches, and landscaping.